Kite020/Mini-Calculator/README.md

 - Interactive GUI: Intuitive button layout for easy input and operation selection.
 - Error Handling: Ensures smooth operations without crashes for invalid inputs.
 - Compact Design: A small window with responsive button placement, ideal for simple calculations.
-This calculator is a perfect stepping stone for understanding Swing, action listeners, and event handling in Java applications.